khungrukcad/tunnelkit/README.md

 both in the main app and the tunnel extension target.

-In order to test connection to your own server, modify the file `Demo/BasicTunnel-[iOS|macOS]/ViewController.swift` and make sure to set `builder.ca` to the PEM encoded certificate of your VPN server's CA (or `nil` to skip CA validation, however discouraged).
+In order to test connection to your own server, modify the file `Demo/BasicTunnel-[iOS|macOS]/ViewController.swift` and make sure to set `ca` to the PEM encoded certificate of your VPN server's CA.

 Example:

-    builder.endpointProtocols = [TunnelKitProvider.EndpointProtocol(.udp, 1194)]
-    builder.ca = """
+    private let ca = CryptoContainer(pem: """
 	-----BEGIN CERTIFICATE-----
 	MIIFJDCC...
 	-----END CERTIFICATE-----
-    """
+    """)

 ## Documentation